DHTMLX/scheduler-docs/data/initialization.md

 1. Include the [dhtmlxScheduler code files](#requiredcodefiles) on the page.
 2. Create a DIV container on the page.
-3. Specify the structure of the scheduler in the layout configuration object.
+3. Specify the structure of the scheduler in the api/scheduler_header_config.md configuration object.
 4. Initialize dhtmlxScheduler in the newly created container with the api/scheduler_init.md method.
 As a parameter the method takes an HTML container (or its id) that the Scheduler will be displayed in.

 ~~~html